The Future Tense in Italian

 Lei sarà anche intelligente, ma non mi convince.

-She will also be intelligent, but she doesn’t convince me.
+She may well be intelligent, but she doesn’t convince me.

-Of course, the literal translation sounds very odd because in English we don’t use the future in this kind of case.
+Of course, its literal translation sounds very odd because in English we don’t use the future tense with this meaning.
+However, I will give you some possible translations so that you can contextualize its use:

 - Even though it might be…